stephenverderame/cpp_book/src/functional/algorithm.md

 A predicate is a function that takes in an element and returns true if that element matches the criteria.
 A comparator is a function that takes in two arguments and returns true if the first argument should be ordered before the second.

+If you are familiar with functional programming, some of the algorithms are very much like common operations in functional languages such as `map` or `fold`.
+I indicate that in the following list with the phrase "analogous to ..." or "similar to ..."

 * `std::for_each(It begin, It end, Func f)` - analogous to `iterate`
     * Calls `f`, passing in the dereferenced iterator for all elements between `begin` and `end`